Arwa al-Sulayhi: Name

 The name Arwa (أَرْوَى) literally means "female ibex".
-It is also a traditional Muslim name for girls connoting gracefulness, beauty, softness, and liveliness.
-There is some controversy over whether this was actually her real name - S.M.
+It is also a traditional Arab name for girls connoting gracefulness, beauty, softness, and liveliness.
+There is some controversy over whether this was actually her real name – S.M.
 Stern and Sultan Naji, for example, argue that Arwa's real name was Sayyidah, not Arwa.
 Stern suggested a possible confusion with a different Sulayhid princess named Arwa, and Naji wrote that she is "wrongly called Arwa".
-However, Abbas Hamdani says that early Isma'ili sources do in fact call her Arwa, such as Idris Imad al-Din and one version of 'Umara al-Yamani's Tarikh.
+However, Abbas Hamdani says that early Isma'ili sources do in fact call her Arwa, such as Idris Imad al-Din and one version of Umara al-Yamani's Tarikh.
 The name "as-Sayyidah al-Hurrah", or "the noble lady", is used in these texts as an honorific title "qualifying the name Arwa".
 Hamdani says Arwa was probably known interchangeably by both names during her own lifetime.
 Samer Traboulsi argues that the names "Sayyidah" and "Sayyidah Hurrah" are "titles used out of respect" and that Arwa was her actual name.